Article· Foundations· beginner

 Start with #1 and #2.
 They're universal, they save time immediately, and they generate revenue (faster payments, more quotes sent).
 Don't try to automate everything at once.
 Pick two processes, nail them, then move to the next.

-A Melbourne HVAC company was losing 8-10 hours a week on admin.
+A Brunswick HVAC company was losing 8-10 hours a week on admin.
 Their process for a new job looked like this:

 1. Customer calls or emails